 One issue many people struggle with is how much protein is enough.
 Generally speaking, everyone has different needs when it comes to protein content at meal time.
 Depending on your weight, athletic practice, age, hormones, and lifestyle factors, you may need more than other people need.
 However, most meals shouldn’t contain less than 10 grams of protein per meal.
 Why?
 Because this will provide balance to blood sugar levels, while also supplying amino acids to the neurotransmitters that help your nervous system function.
 Protein is also helpful for the digestive process, even in small amounts.
 It can give you sustained energy through the day by boosting metabolism.
 Not enough will leave you hungry shortly after a meal (as will eating too much sugar or junk food) while eating too much might actually cause digestive upset or can actually cause too much insulin in the body.
 Ten grams, however, is a safe number that everyone can achieve without much thought.
 Then, if you’d like to add more (such as 15-20 grams per meal if you’re active), you can certainly do so.
 You should also aim to include 5-10 grams with each snack you eat to be sure you get enough and for the same nutritional benefits.

-Here’s how to get 10 grams of protein without any hassle at each and every meal!
+Here’s how to get 10 grams of vegan protein without any hassle at each and every meal!

 Choose one of these or combine more of them to achieve even more protein per meal: